Remember: when taking your blood pressure, open the Hello Heart app on your phone so that the reading will send!

 Why and How to Correctly Measure & Track Your Blood Pressure at Home

 If you are at risk for heart disease, have a family history of heart problems or have been diagnosed with prehypertension or hypertension, monitoring your blood pressure at home is the most important thing you can do to maintain your health.

 Know more.
 Worry less.

 When you regularly track your blood pressure, you know in advance if there are any changes that put you at risk for heart attack, stroke, kidney failure, impotence or blindness.
-Home monitoring with an FDA-certified BP monitor is key to this process.
+Home monitoring with the Hello Heart FDA-approved blood pressure monitor is key to this process.
 Recording and tracking your numbers with an app makes it more likely you will stick with it over time, as well as giving you a simple more “predictive” way to stay healthy

 Why Track Your Blood Pressure At Home?